latreesedenson/PuttingTheSEAInCode/SEAInCodeRIntro.md

   geom_boxplot(fill="slateblue", alpha=0.2) +  xlab("temp")
   ggsave("boxplot_temp.tiff")

+  # Fit the model and save some of the results
   final.mod = lm(growth~light_hrs+temp_range,data = species.data)
   sum.mod = summary(final.mod)
   results = sum.mod$coefficients
   out = as.data.frame(results)
   write.csv(out,"ModelCoefficeints.csv")

+  # Plot and save the diagnostics
   tiff("modeldiagnostics.tiff")
   par(mfrow=c(2,2))
   plot(final.mod)
   dev.off()

+  # use cat() to print a message when you are done with your analyses
   cat(paste("\nmodel outputs for species",species.name,"are complete!\n"))
 }